Efficient and Convergent Sequential Pseudo-Likelihood Estimation of Dynamic Discrete Games: Dynamic Discrete Games of Incomplete Information

-The operative equilibrium concept here will be that of a Markov perfect Nash equilibrium.
+Here, $\theta_{FC,j}<0$ is the fixed cost of operation for firm $j$, $\theta_{EC}>0$ is the entry cost (which is not paid by incumbents), $\theta_{RS}>0$ represents the effect of market size on flow profit, and $\theta_{RN}>0$ represents the effect of competition on flow profits.
+Flow profit for an inactive firm is normalized to zero: $\bar{u}^{j}(x_{it},a_{it}^{j}=0,a_{it}^{-j};\theta)=0$, which is required for identification.\footnote{See, e.g., the discussion of Example 1 in \citet{AgMir2007}.
+We note that this is not without loss of generality for counterfactuals, as discussed in \citet{KalScoSouz2017}.} \end{example} The operative equilibrium concept here will be that of a Markov Perfect Nash equilibrium.
 We will consider stationary equilibria only, so from here we drop the time subscript.
 Because moves are simultaneous, the actions of player $j$ do not depend directly on $a^{-j}\in\mathcal{A}^{|\mathcal{J}|-1}$, but rather on $P^{-j}(x)\in\Delta^{|\mathcal{J}|-1}$, where $P^{-j}(x)$ is player $j$'s belief about the other players' probability of playing the corresponding actions in state $x$ and $\Delta$ is the unit simplex in $\mathbb{R}^{\left|\mathcal{A}\right|-1}$.
 So, from here on out we will work with the following utility function and transition probabilities: